howeller/nationwide-ia-preview-tool/README.md

 ````
 - The leader sizes wipe from side to side using a shape with a set slope.
 - The slope on the leader sizes is set as a global variable, and calculated using a handlebar helper `getSlope (x1, x2, y1, y2)`.
-- The box sizes banners require 2 images cut to the same dimensions.
+- For the N-Graphic box & skyscraper sizes, the versions require 2 images cut to the same dimensions.
 A PNG in the foreground and a JPG in the background.

 ---
 ### Versioning
-Creating versions requires 1) making and populating a new row in the feed and 2) loading the image assets in the local library (`build/assets/images/`) & [Google&nbsp;Asset&nbsp;Library](###).
+Creating versions requires 1) making and populating a new row in the feed and 2) loading the image assets in the local library (`build/assets/images/`) & [Google&nbsp;Asset&nbsp;Library](https://s0.2mdn.net/creatives/assets/4306432/).
 Even though I have built in the option to customize animation properties through the JSON file and CSS properties in the feed sheet, this project hasn't needed to do so after the first several batches of versions.

-- Create images for **N-Graphic** and **N-Window** layouts:
+- Create images for **N-Graphic** layouts (300x250, 300x600, & 160x600 only):
     - There is a PNG in the foreground and a JPG in the background.
     - Both files use the same dimensions and are @2x.
     - Check the feed for the naming convention.